Doonesbury by Garry Trudeau for November 10, 2013

 26. Missing large

-blackash2004-tree Premium Member over 10 years ago
+blackash2004-tree Premium Member about 11 years ago

 Some of you don’t seem to realize that at one time they had slaves in the North, too.
 Indentured servitude and race based slavery both existed in the area.
 The reason it died out sooner in the Northern states was economics based.